-9.1.6 O-Ring Face Seal (ORFS) Hydraulic Fittings
+9.1.7 O-Ring Face Seal (ORFS) Hydraulic Fittings

-1. Check components to ensure that the sealing surfaces and fitting threads are free of burrs, nicks, scratches, or any foreign material.
+1. Check components to ensure that sealing surfaces and fitting threads are free of burrs, nicks, scratches, or any foreign material.

-- 2. Apply hydraulic system oil to the O-ring (B). - Align the tube or hose assembly so that the flat face of the sleeve (A) or (C) comes in full contact with O-ring (B). - 4.
+- 2. Apply hydraulic system oil to O-ring (B). - 3.
+Align tube or hose assembly so that flat face of sleeve (A) or (C) comes in full contact with O-ring (B). - 4.
 Thread tube or hose nut (D) until hand-tight.
 The nut should turn freely until it is bottomed out. - 5.
-Torque fittings according to the values in Table 9.9 O-Ring Face Seal (ORFS) Hydraulic Fittings, page 250.
+Torque fittings according to values in Table 9.13 O-Ring Face Seal (ORFS) Hydraulic Fittings, page 250.

-If applicable, hold the hex on the fitting body (E) to prevent rotation of fitting body and hose when tightening the fitting nut (D).
+If applicable, hold hex on fitting body (E) to prevent rotation of fitting body and hose when tightening fitting nut (D).

 - 6. Use three wrenches when assembling unions or joining two hoses together. - 7.
-Check the final condition of the fitting.
+Check final condition of fitting.